objectiveweb/router/README.md

 ## Basic Usage

-In Objectiveweb applications, an endpoint refers a php file which responds to url routes.
+In Objectiveweb applications, an endpoint refers to a php file which responds to url routes.

-When trigered, the `route($regex, $callable)` function tests `$regex` against the current request method and uri (e.g. "GET endpoint.php/something/([0-9]+)/?"), passing the captured parameters to `$callable` when matched.
+Under the hood, the `route($regex, $callable)` function tests `$regex` against the current request method and uri (e.g. "GET endpoint.php/something/([0-9]+)/?"), passing the captured parameters to `$callable` when matched.